-LEOLUTs commissioned in the Cospas-Sarsat System shall process the global and local mode data which result from the McMurdo (primary ID - ADC268F8E0D3780 or if the primary beacon is not available, alternative ID - ADC268F8E0D3730) and Longyearbyen (ID - A0234BF8A7335D0) orbitography beacon transmissions, as received during all passes of all operational LEOSAR satellites.
+LEOLUTs commissioned in the Cospas-Sarsat System shall process the global and local mode data which result from the McMurdo and Longyearbyen (see beacon IDs provided on the Cospas-Sarsat website) orbitography beacon transmissions, as received during all passes of all operational LEOSAR satellites.
 The alert and location data obtained for the McMurdo and Longyearbyen orbitography beacons shall be forwarded via the associated MCC to the nodal MCC of the DDR.